-Enrollees under an Equivalent Program listed in Rule 5M-1.001(7), F.A.C., will complete, update, and submit their NOI in accordance with Rule 5M-1.004(3), F.A.C.
+Enrollees under an Equivalent Program listed in Rule 5M-1.001(7), F.A.C., will complete, update, and submit their NOI in accordance with subsection Rule 5M-1.004(3), F.A.C.

 - 3) Submit an NOI.
-FDACS OAWP representatives assist producers in completing the NOI.
-Once the producer signs and submits the NOI with all the required information and the BMP Checklist, or documentation required of Equivalent Program Enrollees in accordance with 5M-1.004(3) or (4), F.A.C., FDACS will review the information for completeness and enroll the Producer's operation in the BMP Program. - 4) Properly Implement the BMPs.
+FDACS OAWP representatives will assist producers in completing the NOI.
+Once the producer signs and submits the NOI with all the required information and the BMP Checklist, or documentation required of Equivalent Program Enrollees in accordance with Rule 5M-1.004(3), F.A.C., FDACS will review the information for completeness and enroll the Producer's operation in the BMP Program. - 4) Properly Implement the BMPs.
 Producers must properly implement all applicable BMPs as soon as practicable, but no later than 18 months after completion and execution of the NOI and associated BMP Checklist.

 BMPs indicated as "Planned" in the BMP Checklist must include a completion date.
 Enter the completion date agreed to by the producer and FDACS OAWP representatives in the "Planned" box.
 Projects must be initiated as soon as the BMP is identified and cost share is available.
 The deadline for implementing BMPs that require cost sharing, engineering and design, permitting, or construction will be extended beyond 18 months, as needed.
-The proper implementation of BMPs requires ongoing record keeping and maintenance of BMPs (see the Record Keeping section below).

-Proper implementation of the applicable nutrient management BMPs also requires that producers demonstrate that N and P are applied at appropriate agronomic rates, when available.
-Producers should utilize the appropriate calculations and technical assistance tools to demonstrate that nutrient management practices are compatible with appropriate agronomic rates.
+Proper implementation of the applicable nutrient management BMPs requires that producers demonstrate that N and P are applied at appropriate agronomic rates, when available.
+Producers should utilize the calculations and technical assistance tools to demonstrate that nutrient management practices are compatible with appropriate agronomic rates (see the Right Rate section below).
+The proper implementation of BMPs also requires ongoing record keeping and maintenance of BMPs (see the Record Keeping section below).